0xor0ne/awesome-list/topics/cybersec.md

 - ["A Red-Teamer diaries"][156]
 - ["A story about tampering EDRs"][293]
 - ["Abusing Liftoff assembly and efficiently escaping from sbx"][677]
+- ["Abusing RCU callbacks with a Use-After-Free read to defeat KASLR"][857]
 - ["Abusing undocumented features to spoof PE section headers"][139]
 - ["Achieving Remote Code Execution in Steam: a journey into the Remote Play protocol"][587]
 - ["All about LeakSanitizer"][460]